A+

 An Overview of Crime Rates in Berlin, NJ

-Berlin distinguishes itself with one of the lowest violent crime rates in the U.S., reporting a mere 80 violent crimes per 100,000 people.
-This achievement firmly establishes Berlin among the safest cities in the nation, rendering it an alluring choice for those seeking a new place to call home.
+Berlin has one of the lowest violent crime rates of all cities in the United States.
+With a rate of 13 violent crimes per 100,000 people, Berlin ranks among the safest cities in the United States making it an attractive choice for those seeking a new place to call home.

 During the most recently reported crime year, Berlin experienced a total of 0 reported murders.
 This statistic paints it as a beacon of security when it comes to severe violent crimes.
 Such an achievement not only instills a profound sense of security for its residents but also sets a high standard for other communities striving to create similarly secure environments.
 It underscores the area as a place where safety is a top priority, enhancing its appeal as a desirable location to live and thrive.